Lazy22zz/UE5-RPG-Combat-Game/README.md

   UStaticMesh* HardMesh;
   ```
 ## 2, Soft reference
-  A soft reference is an indirect pointer (via a FSoftObjectPath or TSoftObjectPtr) to another object or asset.
-It doesn't load the referenced object into memory until explicitly requested. \
+  A soft reference is an delay pointer (via a FSoftObjectPath or TSoftObjectPtr) to another object or asset.
+It doesn't load the referenced object into memory until fully loaded. \
   1. FSoftObjectPath\
      A simple string path to an asset\
      Works like a "bookmark" to the asset without loading it\